giampaolo/giampaolo.github.io/content/blog/2016/real-process-memory-in-python.rst

                 ...

-Process environ was a `long standing issue <https://code.google.com/archive/p/psutil/issues/52>`_ (year 2009) who I gave up to implement because the Windows implementation worked for the current process only.
+Process environ was a long standing issue (code.google.com/archive/p/psutil/issues/52, year 2009) which I gave up on implementing because the Windows implementation worked for the current process only.
 Frank Benkstein `solved that <https://github.com/giampaolo/psutil/pull/747>`__ and the process environ can now be determined on Linux, Windows and OSX for all processes (of course you may still bump into `AccessDenied` for processes owned by another user):

 .. code-block:: python